Professor of Sociology and Education

 Social Inequality, Sociology of Education, Stratification

 To what extent does education amplify, preserve, or reduce social inequality?
 This has been the central question guiding Professor Roksa’s scholarly inquiry.

 Professor Roksa’s current research focuses on understanding inequalities in STEM fields, especially at the intersection of race/ethnicity and gender.
 She is also examining experiences and outcomes of first-generation and low-income students, and more broadly the role of socioeconomic status in shaping students’ trajectories through both undergraduate and graduate education.
-In addition, she is examining how students’ experiences vary by race/ethnicity, particularly in STEM fields.
-Current projects are charting coursework trajectories, considering the role of family support, and exploring students’ interactions with faculty and peers, all with the goal of understanding the mechanisms that generate social inequality.

 Professor Roksa currently serves as Associate Provost for Undergraduate Education in the Office of the Executive Vice President and Provost and Project Director for two Howard Hughes Medical Institute (HHMI) Initiatives: Driving Change and Inclusive Excellence 3 (IE3).

 Richard Arum and Josipa Roksa